-We’re well into the new year and I bet most of you have thought about some changes you want to make this year.
+We made it through another year & now we have hope for good things to come in the New Year!
+I bet most of you have thought about some changes you want to make this year.
 January is not my favorite month because it means Christmas is over and it’s cold, very cold.
-However, I do love looking forward to the new year and making new years resolutions.
+However, I do love looking forward to the New Year and making New Years resolutions.
 We get a clean slate in a sense and it’s filled with hope and possibilities.
 Like many, I like to categorize my resolutions.
 One area is always health and I’m betting that for most of you that is the case as well.
 We are all looking for ways to feel our best so we can be happy, have energy, serve others with our unique talents, & show up in the most effective way possible.

 For those of you who are new to THM (Trim Healthy Mama) or even for those of you who have been doing THM for awhile & are looking for ways to tweak your journey, here are 10 tips to help you make progress in the new year.